byneurabot/valone/README.md

 # checks

-Here, we will make all files to produce eco-responsible apps.
+Here, we will showcase all files at exhibitions.
+They may be used to produce eco-responsible apps.

 Indeed, digital stuff requires more energy, so we are abiden to build at scale efficient solutions that enhance and lower energy consumption.

-Nothing is true anymore in Cameroon.
+Nothing is true anymore.